SciPost/SciPost/README.md

     mail_code = '<any_valid_mail_code>'
 ```

-For method based views, one implements the mails construction as:
+For method-based views, one implements the mails construction as:

 ```python
 from mails.views import MailEditingSubView